Did Blessing Have Family Who Could Care for Her?

 For North Texas Giving Day, read Alaina and Natalie’s story

-By Mindy Baxter|2016-09-19T11:38:02-05:00August 29, 2016|Categories: Children, Community, Events & Supporters|0 Comments
+By Mindy Baxter|2016-09-19T11:38:02-05:00August 29, 2016|Categories: Children, Community, Events & Supporters|Comments Off on For North Texas Giving Day, read Alaina and Natalie’s story

 Home for Alaina and Natalie, 2 and 4, was yelling and fighting, drugs and police, chaos and instability.